 Salmon is also incredibly healthy, and not just for the Keto diet!
 It's rich in Omega-3 fatty acids, high in potassium, selenium, Vitamin B and helps reduce inflammation!
 Read more about the amazing health benefits of salmon in this article.

-I sear the salmon in a skillet with butter and olive oil and top with this fresh and delicious salsa.
-It’s one of those healthy meals that is super quick to make and won’t weigh you down.
+This Keto salmon recipe is seared in a skillet with butter and olive oil and topped with fresh and delicious homemade salsa.
+It's one of those healthy meals that is super quick to make on those busy weeknights.

-How to Make Easy Salmon with Avocado Salsa
+How to Make Easy Keto Salmon with Avocado Salsa

 Heat a large skillet over medium high heat, and salt and pepper the salmon.